 According to McKinsey’s mass affluent research in 2015, only 65% percent of Americans who are married with dependents have a life or an annuity policy, while 97% own an investment account.
-A different research, made by LIMRA, shows that only two thirds of Gen Y consumers have any kind of life insurance compared with three quarters of Gen X and Boomers.
+Different research by LIMRA shows that only two-thirds of Gen Y consumers have any kind of life insurance compared with three-quarters of Gen X and Boomers.
 In addition, fewer Gen Y consumers own individual life insurance (34 percent) than Gen X consumers (45 percent).
 More than half of Baby Boomers report owning individual life insurance (52 percent).

-Failure to adopt new technologies is a prominent factor in this struggle.
+Failure to adopt new technologies is a prominent factor.
 In 2019, some 68% of insurance agents under 40 said that the insurance industry is too slow to adapt to change.
-On the other hand, there are 310 Insurtech startups in the US alone, so why is it so slow?
-The answer is complex and has to do with business culture, slow financial process and low-level digitization but is also connected to low consumer engagement.
+There are 310 Insurtech startups in the US alone, so why is it so slow?
+The answer has to do with business culture, slow financial process, and low-level digitization but is also connected to low consumer engagement.

-Jeff Bezos used to say that the biggest impact on e-commerce would be to reduce the friction between an intent to buy and the time it takes for your computer to reboot and connect to the Internet.
-Bezos said it in the `90s when it was still a decent 5 minutes process.
-Purchasing a life insurance policy takes 55 days on average.
+In the 90s, Jeff Bezos said that the biggest impact on e-commerce would be to reduce the friction between an intent to buy and the time it takes for your computer to reboot and connect to the Internet.
+This was when booting up still took a good five minutes.
+Purchasing a life insurance policy, on the other hand, takes 55 days on average.

 Customers today expect their service providers to provide service.
-From the get-go and all along the journey, for life.
-Amazon offers you products that people-like-you buy, Spotify learns your music preference.
-Similarly, life insurance companies have the opportunity to be a long-term partner.
-Unfortunately the existing client base, the in-force policies, representing over 80% of the business, captures less than 20% of the managerial attention.
+From the get-go and for life.
+Amazon offers you products that people like you buy.
+Spotify learns your music preference.
+Similarly, life insurance companies have the opportunity to be long-term partners.
+Unfortunately, the existing client base, representing over 80% of the business, captures less than 20% of the managerial attention.

-However, we have seen that by utilizing Amazon/Netflix/Spotify like Engines for providing service, targeted Agent Communications, and recommendations, carriers can more than double the premium received over the term of the policy.
+However, we have seen that by utilizing Amazon-like engines for providing service, targeted agent communications, and recommendations, carriers can more than double the premium received over the term of the policy.

-Clearly, with the outbreak of the COVID19 pandemic, things are ripe for a change.
-Digitalization turned from an interesting trend to a necessity as companies, and more importantly, brokers and agents transitioned to working on a remote basis.
-Digital adoption with the insurance industry globally grew by 20% in 2020 and is expected to accelerate even further in 2021.
-Companies jump on this train in order to reduce costs through the automation but they should embrace the opportunity to turn to‘Big Data’, enable technologies such as AI and Machine Learning andbring significant value across the value chain.
+With the outbreak of the Covid-19 pandemic, things are ripe for a change.
+Digitization turned from an interesting trend to a necessity as companies and, more importantly, brokers and agents transitioned to working on a remote basis.
+Digital adoption in the insurance industry globally grew by 20% in 2020 and is expected to accelerate even further.

 From the top 200 insurers that were surveyed in a Deloitte research, it was stated that 23% of their premium volume was a result of new initiatives and that they expect it to grow by 33% in the next 5 years.
 The number one trend is data innovation.

-Data has become the currency of the future.
-The insurance companies that will successfully utilize AI and Machine Learning as their underlying technologies to power their strategy and provide a customer centric experience, shall prevail.
+Data is the currency of the future.
+The insurance companies that successfully utilize AI and Machine Learning to power their strategy and provide a customer-centric experience will prevail.

 The barrier to applying new technologies to Life Insurance is not only a lack of digital data but also the low quality of the available data.
-The ability to produce intelligent insights via the AI algorithms is totally dependent upon on these two factors.
-Therefore, enriching insurance data with external resources that are qualitative is of great importance.
+The ability to produce intelligent insights via AI algorithms is totally dependent on these two factors.
+Therefore, enriching insurance data with qualitative external resources is of great importance.

-Traditional Life Insurers need to become much more proactive in preparing themselves towards the fierce competition they will soon be facing from fully digital, agile Insurtech companies offering friendly, personalized, easy to understand life policies.
-NextGen customers expect no less – 88% of insurance consumers demand more personalization from insurers, but until now most carriers haven’t implemented a reliable means of providing that personalized service.
+Traditional life insurers need to become much more proactive in preparing themselves for the fierce competition they will soon face from fully digital, agile Insurtech companies offering friendly, personalized, easy-to-understand policies.
+NextGen customers expect no less – 88% of insurance consumers demand more personalization from insurers, but until now, most carriers haven’t implemented a reliable means of providing that personalized service.

-This new approach is slowly revolutionizing Life Insurer’s business conduct, and together with other advanced front-facing systems, next-generation customers can learn to expect and receive better products and services from Life Insurance providers.
+This new approach is revolutionizing the life insurance industry, and together with other advanced front-facing systems, next-generation customers can learn to expect and receive better products and services from Life Insurance providers.